zinob/mybash/README.md

 ## watchforchange The coninious abomination tool
-Uses the shell bindings for inotify, inotify-tools  to execute a command when ever a file in the curent directory changes
+Uses the shell bindings for inotify, inotify-tools  to execute a command when ever a file in the curent directory changes My typical use of it is to run an editor in one terminal and then `watchforchange "python3 -m unittest discover"` in another window